GreenSaladLeaf/Bike-Share/README.md

 **Updated**: 22 March 2025

+**Tools used**: SQL, Tableau

 ## Project Background
 Cyclistic is a rapidly growing bike-share program in Chicago, offering over 5,800 bikes across 692 stations.
 Since its 2016 launch, it has provided various bike options to serve both commuters (30% of users) and leisure riders.
-Cyclistic offers single-ride, full-day, and annual membership plans, with annual memberships being the most profitable.
+Cyclistic offers single ride, full day, and annual membership plans, with annual memberships being the most profitable.
 While casual riders make up a large portion of the customer base, the company is shifting its focus to converting them into members, as annual memberships offer higher long-term profitability and sustainable growth.

 Insights and recommendations are provided on the following key areas:
 - Hourly, weekly and monthly trends analysis:  Evaluation of trip frequency patterns by rider type across different timeframes (hourly, weekly, and monthly)